Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 - [ ] The runtime cannot be determined unless you know how many nodes are in the singly linked list.
 - [ ] The runtime is O(1) because you can index directly to a node in a singly linked list.

 #### Q28.
-Given the following three list, how would you create a new list that matches the desired output printed below?
+Given the following three lists, how would you create a new list that matches the desired output printed below?

 ```python
 fruits = ['Apples', 'Oranges', 'Bananas']